tormaroe/mist/README.md

 * Embed the interpreter in your .Net program to execute MIST code as part of your solution
 * Create executable, standalone programs using the MISTPACKER tool

-MIST is in early alpha, and should be considered an experiment for now!
+MIST is in early alpha, and should be considered an experiment for now, but beta planned for October/November 2011!
+I'm also working on a site for Mist at [tormaroe.github.com/mist](http://tormaroe.github.com/mist/)

 The use and distribution terms for this software are covered by the [Microsoft Public License (MS-PL)](http://www.opensource.org/licenses/MS-PL).